paulroden/eud/ReadMe.md

 [ ] config via file and env (via monoidal overlay)

-[ ] `emacsclient` processes to be spawned in background.

-[ ] correct exit codes on error

-[ ] tokio for spawning child processes and reading asynchronously from them
+[ ] `tokio::process` for spawning child processes and reading asynchronously from them

 [ ] check and, when necessary, clean up redundant socket files in `TMPDIR` (safely)

+[ ] reasonable exit codes on error?

 [ ] given the name, we should really ensure this works with [Doom Emacs](https://github.com/doomemacs/doomemacs)